shahraizali/awesome-django/README.md

 * [django-markitup](https://bitbucket.org/carljm/django-markitup/src/) - A Django reusable application for end-to-end markup handling.
 * [django-smuggler](https://github.com/semente/django-smuggler/) - Django Smuggler is a pluggable application for Django Web Framework that helps you to import/export fixtures via the automatically-generated administration interface.
 * [django-solo](https://github.com/lazybird/django-solo/) - Helps working with singletons - things like global settings that you want to edit from the admin site.
+* [micawber](https://github.com/coleifer/micawber/) - A small library for extracting rich content from urls.

 # Projects